 Currently, no uniform system of record keeping is available for the freight industry.
 While there are hundreds of computerized records keeping systems for transport carriers, the vast majority have no uniform system of cost accounts for yielding financial data to make freight pricing decisions.

 In 2020, successful businesses know how to harness financial statement data.
 But for transport carriers, government deregulation of the industry has made it hard to come by standardized facts and figures for decision making.
-Jerry Noonan, CPA and the founder [...]
+Jerry Noonan, CPA and founder of [...]

 As a business owner, you know cash on hand allows you to invest in new equipment, pay expenses and even negotiate more favorable terms.
 But operating a successful business is more than just having cash on hand.
 Organized management [...]